ErpNetDocs/webclient/introduction/how-to/filtering-expresions.md

-# How to use filtering expressions
+# How to use period expressions

-Filtering expressions can be specified within different navigators' rows to limit the scope of what is being shown.
+You can use period expressions to narrow down the scope of what is displayed in a particular navigator.

+They are specified in the **filter row** found under the column that displays the data you want to limit.

-If these rows are not visible, you need to enable them by accessing the respective navigator's menu and selecting **Show filter row**.
+If filtering rows are not visible, you can enable them by accessing the respective navigator's menu and selecting **Show filter row**.

 ![picture](pictures/Filtering_expressions_row_25_03.png)

 In the filter row of a column that contains data, you can input a variety of filtering expressions.

-For instance, you may input "(today)" in the **Document date** column.
-By doing so, only items created on the current day will be displayed in the table.
+For instance, if "(today)" is placed in the **Document date** column, only items created on the current day will be displayed in the table.

 ![picture](pictures/Filtering_expressions_today_25_03.png)

-## Rules for using filtering expressions
+## Rules and syntax

-The expressions have constraints, and their syntax can impact their functionality.
+Filtering expressions have constraints and their syntax can influence the final result.

 It's crucial to ensure their proper formulation to achieve desired results.

 ### Relative time expressions